The Sparke and Amery families

 1841 census, HO107, piece no. 253, folio 3, p1

-William Fabyan Windeatt was the owner Of Druid house and plantation (and more besides) at the time of the tithe apportionments (1836 onwards), with John Sparke Amery as the occupier.
+William Fabyan Windeatt was the owner of Druid house and plantation (and more besides) at the time of the tithe apportionments (1836 onwards), with John Sparke Amery as the occupier.

 https://new.devon.gov.uk/historicenvironment/tithe-map/ashburton/